juristr/fabiangosebrink.github.io/__output/2016-02-20-talk-on-the-microsoft-techdays-2016-in-baden/2016-02-20-talk-on-the-microsoft-techdays-2016-in-baden.md

 The talks is about Web development with Angular2 in combination with SignalR and we will have a demo working on ASP.NET Core 1.0.
 I will hold it in german.

-> I know the title shows &#8220;<span class="fontColorNormal headline">ASP.NET 5&#8243; but the ASP.NET-Team did the renaming just after I gave Microsoft my title.
+> I know the title shows "<span class="fontColorNormal headline">ASP.NET 5&#8243; but the ASP.NET-Team did the renaming just after I gave Microsoft my title.
 I will mention that in my talk but just to know: We will of course work with ASP.NET Core 1.0</span>

 ![Alttext]({{site.baseurl}}assets/articles/2016-02/839424f1-65a8-46e4-ac39-7c106a764948.png)